TheSenorrPomidor/audio-lora-builder/README.md

 The script keeps track of speaker embeddings in `speaker_db.json`.
 When a new audio file is processed, each diarized segment is compared against the stored embeddings using cosine similarity.
+The diarization step uses `pyannote/speaker-diarization-3.1` (the same model as in `check.ps1`).
 If the similarity exceeds the configured threshold, the segment is assigned to the existing speaker ID; otherwise a new ID is created.
 The average embedding per speaker is updated after each match.

 To reset the stored voices, simply delete `speaker_db.json` before running the processing script.
 A fresh database will be created automatically.
 You can also